theoptips/mentor_FAQ/FAQ.md

 - FAQ 032 CUDA model, data RuntimeError: Expected object of type torch.FloatTensor but found type torch.cuda.FloatTensor Ans 039
 - FAQ 033 Need a refresher on Linear Algebra, need help with the matrix multiplication in linear regression and neural networks.
 - FAQ 034 RuntimeError: Expected object of type torch.FloatTensor but found type torch.cuda.FloatTensor for argument Ans 042
+- FAQ 035 How much linear algebra do I have to know?
+Ans 043

 # ANSWERS